New Orange Line Trains Join the Fleet

 - Budget: $1 billion (total value for Orange Line and Red Line new vehicles)

-- Status: 2 new trains in service; more in testing
+- Status: 2 new trains added to the fleet; more in testing

 The new cars are modern, more efficient, and more spacious.
 You'll notice: